Principal Certification and Certificate Program Overviews

 Master's Degree Programs in Educational Administration

 Master's degree programs in educational administration prepare students for principal certification.
 Students learn the management skills necessary for administrative positions in public and private schools, school districts and other educational organizations.
 Graduate programs in educational administration require a bachelor's degree.
 Some programs require a teacher's license and previous teaching experience.
+In addition to classes, most degree programs require a thesis or research project and many require an internship.
+Common course topics students may encounter include:

 - Technology in education